Buzzfreeze/freeCodeCamp/curriculum/challenges/thai/07-scientific-computing-with-python/python-for-everybody/web-services-xml.md

 ## --answers--

-ที่ Email tag ไม่มี closing tag
+Email tag is missing closing tag.

 ---

-การเว้นวรรค ทำให้ XML ไม่ถูกต้อง
+Spacing will cause XML to be invalid.

 ---

-Phone tag ไม่มี closing tag
+Phone tag is missing closing tag.

 ---

-้ข้อความ ควรเข้ารหัสโดยใช้ UTF-8
+Plain text should be encoded using UTF-8.

 ## --video-solution--

 3